 This facility consists of seven laboratories that include:

-- Soil and aggregates preparation area for compaction, density and sieving
+- Constant temperature rooms, environmental chambers and Soil and aggregates preparation area

-- Oedometers for shrink and swell of soils with computerized data loggers
+- Oedometers with computerized data loggers for collapse and consolidation tests

-- Computer controlled triaxial system for stress path testing
+- Computer controlled triaxial system for stress and strain path controlled testing with bender elements fitted to determine small strain stiffness and Poisson’s ratio for soils

-- Computer controlled resilient modulus machines for bound and unbound materials with on sample axial and radial strain measurement
+- Computer controlled resilient modulus testing facility for bound and unbound materials with on-sample axial and radial strain measurement

 - Computer controlled micro-step shear box system